qianwang0216/restaurant/README.md

 - Fix contactus.html so that the name field can accept a capitalized name and a firstname + lastname

+- Fix navs so that "About Us" is underlined (instead of "Home") when the aboutus page is opened

+- Fix bottom nav so that "Contest" is underlined when the contest page is opened

-- Add instructions to the contest game
+- Add instructions to the contest game and check that a guess has been made before submitting